borgoo/ez-blog-2/README.md

 ```

 This will:
-- Copy assets from `buildable-drafts/assets/` to `posts/assets/images/`
+- Copy assets from `buildable-drafts/assets/` to `posts/assets/` (maintaining the same folder structure)
 - Copy data from `buildable-drafts/data/` to `posts/data/`
 - Generate `index.html` with all posts
 - Generate individual post pages in `posts/`